← Back to Docs

 # Fire-and-forget.
 Log failures; do not raise into the checkout handler.

-def report_conversion(rgta_ref, order_id, amount_cents)
+def report_conversion(swarm_ref, order_id, amount_cents)

 uri = URI("https://affiliateswarm.ai/api/v1/postback")